wp-plugins/custom-post-view-generator/readme.txt

 Fixed bug that caused post excerpt not showing.
 Added two new fieldtypes.
 Added support for the Advanced Custom Fields plugin.

+= 0.3.0 =
+Fixed RTL align bug and minor fixes.
+Added support for touchscreens.
+Added sorting and paging options for list views.
+Added Misc field section with fields that allow the insertion of html code and other elements.